 \subsection{Sums of exponentials and an Erlang distributed random variable}

-In preparation, we examine the case considered in \cite{Khuong2006}, who consider the sum $Y=X_1 + \dots +X_n$ of $n$ independent exponential random variables but where $m_1>1$ of these have parameter $\lambda_1$ and so their sum, $Z_1$, has the Erlang distribution with parameters $(m_1,\lambda_1)$.
+In preparation, we examine the case studied in \cite{Khuong2006} where the density for the sum $Y=X_1 + \dots +X_n$ of $n$ independent exponential random variables is considered, with $m_1>1$ of these having parameter $\lambda_1$ and so their sum, $Z_1$, has the Erlang distribution with parameters $(m_1,\lambda_1)$.
 The remaining $n-m_1$, $X_i$'s, are independent exponential random variables with distinct parameters $\lambda_2, \dots, \lambda_{k}$, where $k:=n-m_1+1$.
 Looking to equation (4.1), the divided difference representation for $S_n(t)$, this case requires the determination of:

 In (6.1), $-\lambda_1^{(m_1)}$ denotes $m_1$ occurrences of $-\lambda_1$ in the argument list.
 One way to proceed is simply to apply the recurrence definition of the divided difference (3.3) across any two distinct arguments, say: